priv-kweihmann/meta-sca/docs/sca/build_exec_times.md

-# How are the Statistics of a tool calucated?
+# How are the statistics of a tool calculated?

-I you've asked yourself how the scales at the tool configuration pages are determined here the answer
+If you've asked yourself how the scales at the tool configuration pages are determined, here the answer

 ## Build time